Home Business Management Licenses & Government Registrations How to recoup GST paid on under-construction property if transaction is cancelled

 Because a finished property is not regarded as a good or a service, it is exempt from taxation when it is fully constructed and has an occupancy certificate.
 As a result, if you buy a finished property in either the primary market (straight from the developer) or the secondary market (a resale property), you are exempt from paying GST on the purchase price.

-However, you will have to pay the GST in addition to the purchase price if you are purchasing a property that is still being built.
-Nevertheless, GST rate varies based on kind of home you’re buying.
-If you are buying a property that falls within affordable housing category, the GST rate is 1% of the property value; however, it is 5% for other projects.
+However, you will have to pay the GST in addition to the purchase price if you purchase a property still being built.
+Nevertheless, the GST rate varies based on the kind of home you’re buying.
+If you are buying a property that falls within the affordable housing category, the GST rate is 1% of the property value; however, it is 5% for other projects.

 When GST is paid and how to claim it back if a deal is called off

 Residential real estate project construction normally lasts three to four years.
-When you make an installment or lump sum payment for the building, GST is also paid.
-Once the customer has paid the GST, the collector (developer or builder) must make the government payment within the allotted timeframe.
+When you make an instalment or lump sum payment for the building, GST is also paid.
+Once the customer has paid the GST, the collector (developer or builder) must pay the government within the allotted timeframe.

-If you choose to terminate the contract, you should preferably be reimbursed for the cost of the house as well as the GST you paid.
+If you choose to terminate the contract, you should preferably be reimbursed for the cost of the house and the GST you paid.

-Developers, on the other hand, are only permitted to provide a credit note in exchange for GST payment within a certain time frame.
+On the other hand, developers are only permitted to provide a credit note in exchange for GST payment within a certain time frame.
 Vivek Jalan, a partner at TaxConnect, said that the statute of limitations is the deadline beyond which you cannot perform an act.

-Jalan used an example to illustrate his point: Assume a person paid Rs 2.5 lakh in GST on a Rs 50 lakh condo that was still under construction in January 2022.
+Jalan used an example to illustrate his point: Assume a person paid Rs 2.5 lakh in GST on a Rs 50 lakh condo still under construction in January 2022.

 On December 20, he decided to back out of this arrangement.
-In most cases, the builder would have given the consumer a credit note, reversed his GST responsibility, and returned GST payment.
+Usually, the builder gave the consumer a credit note, reversed his GST responsibility, and returned the payment.

 The builder, however, would not be able to refund this GST amount to the customer because the builder’s time-barring period for issuing credit notes had already passed on November 30 (according to Section 34 of the CGST Act, suppliers cannot issue a credit note for an invoice for FY22 after November 30, 2022).

 In the current state of affairs, the consumer would forfeit Rs.
 2.5 lakh in GST.
-According to Jalan, the GST Council has now determined that the government will give the consumer the refund.
+According to Jalan, the GST Council has now determined that the government will refund the consumer.

-Buyers must submit an application in order to be eligible for the refund, which will be subject to procedures, conditions, and limitations that will be detailed in the coming days.
+Buyers must apply in order to be eligible for the refund, which will be subject to procedures, conditions, and limitations that will be detailed in the coming days.

 Note the following before you cancel a property deal: